nvidia-cosmos/cosmos-reason2/README.md

 ### Tested Platforms

-Inference has been tested on:
+Examples have been tested on the following devices:

+* NVIDIA H100: inference/post-training/quantization
-* NVIDIA GB200, H100 and A100
+* NVIDIA DGX Spark: inference
-* DGX Spark using Hugging Face Transformers and vLLM
-* Jetson AGX Thor (Edge) using Hugging Face Transformers
+* NVIDIA Jetson AGX Thor (Edge): Transformers inference. vLLM inference is coming soon!

+Additional hardware configurations may work but are not officially validated at the time of this release.

 ### Transformers